 - Tread wine grapes in a barrel (doing so while wearing Lucille Ball costume: optional but preferred.)

-- See the geyser in Yosemite National Park.
+- See the geyser in Yellowstone National Park.

 - Go camping in an Airstream trailer.